 - financial assistance.

-For further information, please see Brent’s Kinship Care and Support Policy.
+For further information, please see Brent’s Kinship Care and Support Policy 2021-2023

-The Local Authority must provide an assessment for support services to a parent, special guardian or child in relation to a child who is looked after by the Local Authority.
-If the child was in the care of a different Local Authority immediately before the Special Guardianship Order was granted, the original Local Authority should be contacted as they are responsible for assessing the support needs for the three years following the Special Guardianship Order being made.
+If the child was in the care of a different local authority immediately before the Special Guardianship Order was granted, you should contact the original local authority, as it is responsible for assessing support needs for the three years following the order being made.

-If the child in question is not a looked after child, the following people can request an assessment from their Local Authority for support services:
+If the child is not a looked after child, the following people can request an assessment:

 - the child